sourcebroker/hugo/README.rst

 What does it do?
 ****************

-This extension allows you to export TYPO3 pages and content in a way that is able to consume by TYPO3 Hugo Theme. https://github.com/sourcebroker/hugo-typo3-theme.
+This extension allows you to export TYPO3 pages and content in a way that is able to be consumed by TYPO3 Hugo Theme. https://github.com/sourcebroker/hugo-typo3-theme.

 This is early beta version.
 So far only export of pages is working but needs fine tuning.